-Andrew Captan is a Toronto criminal defence lawyer with significant experience in representing individuals charged with Assault related offences, including common Assault.
+Andrew Captan is a Toronto criminal lawyer with significant experience in representing individuals charged with Assault related offences, including common Assault.

 Common Assault is the lowest level Assault offence in the Criminal Code of Canada.
 It is a commonly laid charge, given the broadness of the definition of Assault.